stackswithans/akkorder/README.md

 c = new Chromagram(frameSize,sampleRate);
 ```

-*3 - In the processing loop, fill a double precision array with one frame of audio samples and process it:*
+*3 - In the processing loop, fill an array with one frame of audio samples and process it:*

 ```typescript
 let frame = new Array(frameSize);